biaslab/biaslab-hugo/content/alumni/ivan.md

     role = "PhD candidate"

 +++
-Ivan Bocharov is a PhD candidate in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
-His research focuses on variational methods for machine learning and hierarchical dynamical systems.
+Ivan Bocharov was a PhD candidate in the SPS group of Electrical Engineering department in Eindhoven University of Technology.
+His research focused on variational methods for machine learning and hierarchical dynamical systems.
 Aside from that he's interested in natural language processing and compiler design.